 Easy Ways to Reuse Throwaways as Household Items

-We can help reduce our garbage by re-purposing throwaway containers and other types of packaging.
-Here are a few ways to substitute a recycled item for a new purchase.
+Reduce household garbage by re-purposing throwaway containers and packaging.
+Try these helpful ways to substitute a recycled item for a new purchase.

 Privacy and Disclosure